Make A Booking Call Now

 Contravene Family Counselling Order

-Contravene Family Counselling Order is found in section 130 of the Family Violence Protection Act 2008 in Victoria.
-It is a criminal offence for a person to fail to attend family counselling if it is ordered by the Court.
+Contravene Family Counselling Order is an offence under section 130 of the Family Violence Protection Act 2008 (Vic).
+It applies where a person who is subject to a court-made family counselling order does not comply with the requirement to attend family counselling, without reasonable excuse.

 Have you been accused of Contravene Family Counselling Order?